 I feel my child was labelled early in first grade - for no apparent reason.
 There were no behavior problems before this and none in her church group presently.
 Her teacher repeatly tells me that my child is deficient in subjects but when she does the work at home there is no problem.
 Only answer I get is that "there are 23 other students in (her) class."
 I get nowhere in meetings speaking to other teachers etc because they very obviously "circle the wagons" so to speak.
 Even when my child came home very ill with a high temp the blame was put on her and not the teacher.
 The teacher's job is to take of the students and teach them.
 Neither of these conditions are being met in our case.

 Nelson Wilks Herron Elementary School is a public elementary school in Mountain Home.
-641 students attend Nelson Wilks Herron Elementary School and identify primarily as White, non-Hispanic; Hispanic; and Multiracial.
-59% of the 641 students here are paying reduced lunch prices.
+641 students go to Nelson Wilks Herron Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Multiracial.
+59% of the 641 students here have subsidized lunches.
 The ratio of students to teachers at Nelson Wilks Herron Elementary School is 16:1.
 Guy Berry Intermediate School is one of the nearest elementary schools.

 - Drawing painting